ICSlingerland/Remotesensing_wind_turbines/README.md

 ## Project Objectives

-The primary goal of this project is to explore and understand the impact of wind turbines on sea sediments, with a special focus on the North Sea.
+The primary goal of this project is to develop a remote sensing mission dedicated to monitoring sea sediments, with a special focus on the North Sea.
 By delving into the sedimentology, our aim is to contribute valuable insights into the ecological consequences of expanding wind turbine infrastructure in this region.

 ## Scope